MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMProgram.md

 ```

 ### -RunType

-Specifies the mode is which the program will run on the client computer.
+Specify the mode in which the program runs on the client computer.
-The acceptable values for this parameter are:

-- Hidden
-- Maximized
-- Minimized
-- Normal

-The default is Normal.
+The default value is `Normal`.

 ```yaml
 Type: RunType